 You can use the Save button to save your manually entered flight plan in a text file.
 These saved flight plans can be loaded in future flights using the Load button.
 All text flight plan files contain the cruise altitude and flight plan string on two separate lines.
-Text flight plan files are stored in the \OpusFSI\Plans folder.
+Text flight plan files are stored in the \OpusFSI_v5\Plans folder.
 The Import the Cruise Altitude checkbox option is used when loading text flight plans.

-Importing a Flight Plan
+Importing a PLN Flight Plan

-You can import any Microsoft FSX or FS9 PLN formatted flight plan (with .PLN filename extension).
-The Import Flight Plan option will initialise its path to your My Documents folder ready for you to navigate to your actual Flight Simulator X Files, Prepared3D Files, or other folder name (for foreign language systems).
+You can import any PLN formatted flight plan (with .PLN filename extension).
+The Import Flight Plan option will initialise its path to your Documents\<SIM> Files folder ready for you to select to your flight plan files.
 Your PLN folder's location is remembered by the FPA software after you have selected the required .PLN filename.

 An Import Cruise Altitude checkbox option is provided to enable or disable the importing of the cruise altitude from the flight plan.

 All flight plans activated within the simulator are decoded and processed automatically.
-For this to happen the FSISERVER program must be running before the flight plan is loaded into the simulator.
+For this to happen the FSI SERVER program must be running before the flight plan is loaded into the simulator.